Miszamm/ms-ktm/README.md

 - Font awesome community for developing this great resource
 - Bootstrap crew for developing and maintaining such great library although in the end i didn't use it
 - jQuery developers for all the work and great documentation
-- Free Logo Design for the great service
-- Unsplash.com for the wonderful pictures
+-
 - Microsoft for developing VScode and providing it free of charge
-- Brooke Lark and Dan Gold for taking andsharing great photos
-- Traversy Media, Academind, code and create, Benjamin Siegel and Dark Code for sharing their proffesional knowledge
+- Traversy Media, Academind, Pretty Printed, Code and Create, Benjamin Siegel and Dark Code for sharing their proffesional knowledge
 - Code Institute team: the other students on Slack
-- Last but not least my mentor Felipe Souza Alarcon for his constant support, proffesional advice and motivation even ehen things are not going ahead according to plan
+- Last but not least my very best mentor Felipe Souza Alarcon for his constant support, proffesional advice and motivation even ehen things are not going ahead according to plan.